DingLuoXMU/ConBAP/README.md

 **Contrastive Learning with Redocked 2020 Dataset:**

 - Process the redocked 2020 dataset.
-(The processed data sets available at [here](https://doi.org/10.5281/zenodo.10532672.).)
+(The processed data sets are available at [here](https://doi.org/10.5281/zenodo.10532672).)
 - Run the pretraining script: `python pretrain.py`.

 **Fine-Tuning with PDBbind Dataset:**

 - A checkpoint for contrastive learning is available in `./unsupervised/model`.
-- Run the training script: `python train_ConBAP.py` (The processed data sets available at [here](https://doi.org/10.5281/zenodo.10532672.).)
+- Run the training script: `python train_ConBAP.py` (The processed data sets are available at [here](https://doi.org/10.5281/zenodo.10532672).)
 (Note: Modify file paths based on your directory structure.)

 ### 3. Model Testing